usnistgov/metaschema-xslt/README.md

 ### Updating submodules

 Submodule contents will be periodically updated.
-To ensure you have the latest commits for a configured submodule, you will need to run the following command:
+To ensure you have the latest commits for a configured submodule:

 ```
 git submodule update --init --recursive